OpenStickCommunity/GP2040-CE/docs/contribution-guide.md

 ## How do I make a contribution?

 Never made an open source contribution before?
-Wondering how contributions work in QMK?
+Wondering how contributions work in GP2040-CE?
 Here’s a quick rundown!

 1. Sign up for a GitHub account.
 2. Find an issue you are interested in addressing, or a feature you would like to add.